 The abrupt suspension of the genocide trial of former de facto head of Guatemala, Efraín Ríos Montt, raises serious concerns about victims’ access to justice, Human Rights Watch said today.
 On April 18, 2013, as the four-week trial was nearing its conclusion, Judge Carol Patricia Flores – who had ...

 Former Guatemalan strongman Efraín Ríos Montt went on trial in Guatemala City late last month on charges of genocide relating to the massacres of indigenous Mayan people during his rule.
-The trial of a former dictator is a remarkable development in a country where impunity for past atrocities has ...
+The trial of a former dictator is a remarkable development in a ...

 During Guatemala's brutal civil war, filmmaker Pamela Yates captured damning footage of the Guatemalan military's campaign against Mayan civilians.
 Twenty-five years later, her footage became evidence in an international war-crimes case against the former commander of the army.
 Her quest ...